pwa-builder/pwabuilder-ios/submit-to-app-store.md

 ![image](https://user-images.githubusercontent.com/312936/138376988-9536f349-8b7a-48b2-8d1e-7b03ae9ba267.png)

-On the next page, you'll be asked to choose an existing certificate or create a new one.
-To create a new one, choose `Create Certificate`.
+On the next page, you'll be asked to choose an existing certificate.
+Choose the certificate you created in the previous step, then click `Continue`:

-On the `Create a New Certificate` page, choose `iOS Distribution (App Store and Ad Hoc)`:

-(TODO: new cert page)
+(TODO: Generate Provisioning Profile -> Choose Cert)

+On the final page, provide a `Provisioning Profile Name`, such as My PWA Publishing, then click `Generate`:

+(TODO: name provisioning profile)

+On the final page, choose `Download` to download you `.mobileprovision` Provisioning Profile file.

 ## 5. Create your app reservation